yangyanli/FPNN/field_generators/README.md

 # Field Generators
-Code for generating input fields to CurvNN.
+Code for generating input fields to FPNN.

-Coming soon...